Rikky von Opel

+Upon retiring from motor racing, von Opel moved to a Buddhist monastery in Thailand, becoming a monk.

+Racing career

+Von Opel started out racing in Formula Ford in 1970, under the pseudonym "Antonio Branco".
+After his year in Formula Ford, he moved on to Formula 3, where he competed for two years.
+He raced a Lotus 69 in 1971 in the BRSCC Shell British Formula 3 series (six starts, one pole position, eight points), but changed over to Ensign Racing in 1972 and followed the team into Formula One.
+He won the 1972 Lombard North Formula 3 championship, one of three concurrent regional championships (along with the John Player, and Forward Trust) in the United Kingdom.

-Formula One career
+Formula One

 1973

 Opel's Formula One debut coincided with that of the team that provided him with his big break, Ensign.
 Both began at Paul Ricard in France, the eighth race of the 1973 season, with Opel qualifying his N173 25th and finishing 15th, three laps down.
 Great Britain was next, while Opel finished 13th, six laps down, after starting from 21st.

 More promising signs appeared to be on the horizon at Zandvoort for the Dutch Grand Prix where he qualified a very creditable 14th, ahead of former World Drivers' Champions Emerson Fittipaldi and Graham Hill.
 However, on the morning of the race, cracks were found in the chassis.
 With too little time to make repairs, Opel was unable to start and the same issues prevented the team from starting in Germany too.
 Fuel system issues curtailed Opel's Austrian Grand Prix where he qualified 19th, and an overheating engine ended his Italian Grand Prix, after qualifying 17th.

 The North American climax offered little better; he qualified 26th and last in Canada and was unclassified in the race, finishing 12 laps down, whilst in that year's United States Grand Prix he once again qualified dead last, 27th, and retired on the opening lap with his throttle jammed open.
 Opel's debut season produced no points, and he was unclassified in the Drivers' Championship.